TheRNB/KvasirSegmentation/README.md

   |  | Model 1 | Model 2 | Model 3 |
   | --- | --- | --- | --- |
   | **DICE** | **72.56** | **71.31** | **76.60** |

+# Conclusion
+As seen by accuracy values, it seems that size has an indistinguishable difference on the accuracy, as all numbers are in margin of error of each other.
+However, as clearly seen by the DICE metric, The bigger models help with finding the location of the polyp more accurately.

 # Contact
 If there are any problems or questions about the model, feel free to reach out at aaron@bateni.org.